eduardknezovic/testcontainers-scylladb-java/blog_post.md

 ### Step 4: Define Your Schema

-Once we have our ScyllaDB instance running and our connection set up, we can create a schema for our (currently empty) database
+Once we have our ScyllaDB instance running and our connection set up, we can create a schema for our (currently empty) database.

 Let's define the schema for our freshly created ScyllaDB instance: